About the Portland Christadelphians

 The Portland Christadelphians are disciples of Jesus and worship and fellowship together in mutual support of living a life in keeping with the teachings of Jesus.
 We study Jesus’ teachings together and explore the Bible with an open mind, searching for insights that aid us in our daily life.
 We seek to learn to shine the light of God’s love thoughtfully and in all aspects of our lives.

 We meet every Sunday to fellowship in joint remembrance of Jesus.
 We are a community seeking joy and peace in our service to God.
+We often call each other “brother” and “sister”, emphasizing our ties together as part of God’s family.

 The word “Christadelphian” is a construct from the Greek words “christ” and “adelphos”, meaning “Christ’s brothers”.
 We are a worldwide community of believers.